 Lake 2 is much higher up at an altitude of 2250m and there is the potential that the thinner air may make you slightly breathless as you stride through the forests and meadows full of wildflowers and berries towards it from Lake 1.
 In winter Lake 2 is inaccessible due to heavy snows but in spring and summer tourists can enjoy a strenuous but gorgeous uphill hike of 8km to arrive at the pretty campsite on the banks of Lake 2 with rosy cheeks, muddy boots and a memory bank full of the beautiful countryside you’ve seen.

-Lake 2 and 3 are both very close to the border with Krygystan so keep your passport with you at all times.
+Lake 2 and 3 are both very close to the border with Krygzystan so keep your passport with you at all times.
 Border guards are a constant presence in this area and special permits are needed to walk higher into the mountains.

 Lake 3 is the smallest of the Kolsai Lakes and is at 2750m.
 The spruce forests thin out up here and are replaced by edelweiss studded grassy banks.
 Lake 3 is an oasis of tranquillity and peace as few visitors make it this far into the mountains.
 Camping at Lake 2 and hiking through the morning makes the trip longer than most plan for.
 If you do have a couple of days to spare, I’m told it’s absolutely worth the extra effort.
 Eagles and falcons can be seen dancing and swooping on the air and you might spot a bear paw print or two.
 If you’re tempted to dip a toe in the lake be careful though!
 It might look beautiful with sunlight sparkling but it’s so cold at 2 degrees that even fish can’t survive.

-The adventurous traveller can extend their trip by riding horses up and over the Tien Shan into Krysgystan to visit Issykul lake.
+The adventurous traveller can extend their trip by riding horses up and over the Tien Shan into Kyrgyzstan to visit Issykul lake.
 Issykul is the world’s second largest alpine lake at a staggering 170km long and 70km across.
 It’s name translates into ‘Hot Lake’ as the vast depth, low salt levels and thermal activity mean that even during extreme winters the water doesn’t freeze.

 If you plan ahead, a swim in the vivid blue water of Issykul will wash off the dust and dirt of your recent five hour trail over the mountain passes which have brought you to an altitude of 3230 metres.

-Getting to Almaty – We flew to Almaty with Fly Dubai from Dubai but many other airlines fly to this airport such as KLM, Lufthansa and Turkish Airlines.
+We flew to Almaty with Fly Dubai from Dubai but many other airlines fly to this airport such as KLM, Lufthansa and Turkish Airlines.

 Take the metro to Raimbek Batyr metro station.
 Go to the corner of Pushkin Street and Raimbek Batyr Avenue where there will be a shared taxi to Kegan (look for cars in the back right corner of the first lot (not the lot where the marshrutkas are leaving from).
 A shared taxi to Saty should take around 4 hours from Almaty and cost around 1000-1500 tenge per person.
 It will be quicker if you take another taxi from Kegan to Saty village.

 From Saty village where we stayed, you will hire taxis from there at around 1000 Tenge, it’s takes around 20 minutes.